-IFEP is inherently collaborative, working with artists, activists, storytellers, innovators, teachers, like-minded organizations and people of all types and at all levels of society to encourage creative expression and amplify the message that, if we stand by when someone else is silenced, we too may be silenced one day.
+IFEP works with with artists, activists, storytellers, innovators, teachers, organizations and people of all types and at all levels of society to encourage creative expression and amplify the message that, if you stand by when someone else is silenced, you too may be silenced one day.
 IFEP has launched four initiatives to spread the word.

 One Monument, Many Voices

 IFEP plans to erect the world’s first iconic work of public art symbolizing free expression.
 Cutting-edge technologies will enable it to be programmed and reprogrammed from anywhere in the world to appear as almost anything — from original works of art to the faces and stories of people being persecuted for speaking their minds.
 It also will generate renewable energy.
 IFEP has partnered in this venture with the Land Art Generator Initiative, an organization that has sponsored competitions around the world to design high-tech public artworks.

 A Home for Ideas

 IFEP has assembled a high-powered real estate team to develop a “Marketplace of Ideas” in a historic, abandoned newspaper pressroom at the front entrance to the U.S. city of Pittsburgh.
 This Marketplace will be a unique combination of immersive educational technologies, art installations, musical and theatrical performances, food stands, beverage booths, maker and artist studios, readings and lectures, light and film projections — an explosion of expression.
 Every activity will have an educational purpose.